ECFMP/flow/docs/FM Types.md

 The prohibit rule should not be used for Ground Stops and must therefore should always have a suitable filter (e.g. waypoint or flight level).

 ### Mandatory Route
 Where planning of traffic via specific routes is convenient (e.g. to avoid unstaffed sectors during events), a mandatory route may be issued.
-A mandatory route accepts a comma-separated list of suitable options to which the route applies.
-Each string should be the entire section of mandatory route, and comma-separated options are alternatives.
+Multiple mandatory routes can be issued within the same flow measures (i.e. alternatives) through the ‘add to mandatory route’ option.
+Each route should be the entire section of mandatory route with additional mandatory routes added as alternatives.
 For example:

 > BCN

 Would require traffic to file/route via BCN.
 (Note that BCN does not have to be in the flightplan string as long as it is included on an airway)

-> BCN Q63 STU M17 VATRY, BCN Q63 STU M456 BAKUR
+> BCN Q63 STU M17 VATRY

+>BCN Q63 STU M456 BAKUR

 Would allow traffic to route via BCN and then STU to VATRY and BAKUR only

+> BAKUR

-> BAKUR, VATRY
+> VATRY

 Would allow traffic to route to BAKUR or VATRY.
 This could be via BCN or another valid route.